s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 # Clichés of horror
 Most of whom saw The Lodge probably saw a number of different horror movies before.
-The result is an understanding of established tropes and cliches of the genre, which leads to familiarity.
+The result is an understanding of established tropes and clichés of the genre, which leads to familiarity.
 To understand why familiarity is a problem in horror we have to understand how we perceive fear.
 **We fear what we don't know.**
 We're thus bored by clichés and loath predictability.